|

 And these are the last words I have to say |

-At Wembley Arena in 2006.
-Photo: Leslie McGhie/WireImage.
+Wembley Arena (2006).
+Getty Images.
+Photo: Leslie McGhie

 |

+Disclaimer.
+This is an unofficial fan site that is not affiliated, endorsed, or sponsored by Billy Joel, Sony Music, Columbia Records, Maritime Music, Universal Music Publishing Group, Sony/ATV Music Publishing, or any similar entity.
 The Official Billy Joel site is at BillyJoel.com.
-Except as otherwise noted, all music and lyrics by Billy Joel are © Universal Music Publishing Group, Sony/ATV Music Publishing LLC Joel Songs, Sony Music, and/or affiliated organizations, and a here for editorial commentary and for research purposes, and are not for commercial use.
-This site has no advertisements, makes no money, and does not collect any personal information.
-See also Footer below.
+Except as otherwise noted, all music and lyrics by Billy Joel are © Universal Music Publishing Group, Sony/ATV Music Publishing LLC Joel Songs, Sony Music, and/or affiliated organizations, and are posted here for editorial commentary and research purposes, and are not for commercial use.
+This site has no advertisements and does not collect any personal information.
 See Contact Us page for DMCA notices or any other questions.
+Otherwise, text and layout are copyright this site, One Final Serenade.
+Background collage photo from Facebook Group Billy Joel-Fans with permission from Admin.
+Some photos in collage substituted by One Final Serenade.
+This site is not optimized for mobile devices.

+Disclaimer.
+This is an unofficial fan site that is not affiliated, endorsed, or sponsored by Billy Joel, Sony Music, Columbia Records, Maritime Music, Universal Music Publishing Group, Sony/ATV Music Publishing, or any similar entity.
 The Official Billy Joel site is at BillyJoel.com.
-Except as otherwise noted, all music and lyrics by Billy Joel are © Universal Music Publishing Group, Sony/ATV Music Publishing LLC Joel Songs, Sony Music, and/or affiliated organizations, and a here for editorial commentary and for research purposes, and are not for commercial use.
-This site has no advertisements, makes no money, and does not collect any personal information.
-See also Footer below.
+Except as otherwise noted, all music and lyrics by Billy Joel are © Universal Music Publishing Group, Sony/ATV Music Publishing LLC Joel Songs, Sony Music, and/or affiliated organizations, and are posted here for editorial commentary and research purposes, and are not for commercial use.
+This site has no advertisements and does not collect any personal information.
 See Contact Us page for DMCA notices or any other questions.
+Otherwise, text and layout are copyright this site, One Final Serenade.
+Background collage photo from Facebook Group Billy Joel-Fans with permission from Admin.
+Some photos in collage substituted by One Final Serenade.
+This site is not optimized for mobile devices.